 In January 2017, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 This guidance eliminates Step 2 from the goodwill impairment test, instead requiring an entity to recognize a goodwill impairment charge for the amount by which the goodwill carrying amount exceeds the reporting unit's fair value.
 This guidance is effective for interim and annual goodwill impairment tests in fiscal years beginning after December 15, 2019, and early adoption is permitted.
 This guidance must be applied on a prospective basis.
-We expect to adopt this guidance for interim and annual goodwill impairment tests performed on testing dates after January 1, 2017.
-We do not expect the adoption of this guidance to have a material impact on our financial position, results of operations or cash flows.
+We expect to adopt this guidance for interim and annual goodwill impairment tests guidance to have a material impact on our financial position, results of operations or cash flows.